numso/pictures/README.md

 ## Todo

- - [ ] Setup basic styles and layout
+ - [x] Setup basic styles and layout
+ - [ ] Refactor layout styles to flexbox maybe?
  - [ ] Starting off with the "Data" section